Muster-Suchen-und-Erkennen/muse-for-anything/docs/api-doc.rst

 ``key``
     A minimal key for this resource that can be used with a keyed link.
     The key is a mapping from key variables to key values (both as strings).

+    The self link of any API response mus be reachable by relations only from the api root or specify a key.
+    The same applies for any link in the links attribute of a api response.

+    A key can contain query variables that must begin with a ``?`` character (that is stripped away).
+    These query variables must be matched against the ``queryKey`` attribute of a keyed link.

     To construct a link from a keyed link all keys of the link's ``key`` attribute must have a value in the key.
     Then the key values can be safely used to fill in the the template variables that correspond to the key variables (the keys of the key mapping).
+    All query variables supported by the keyed link must be appended to the query part of the url with the value they have in the key.

     If a key has more key variables than specified in the links ``key`` attribute it **must** still create a valid url to an existing resource.
     This resource may not be of the same type as the resource the key was from.

-    If the key has exactly all key variables specified in the links ``key`` attribute the resource found behind the url must be the same resource the key was from.
+    If the key has exactly all key variables (query variables do not count for this) specified in the links ``key`` attribute the resource found behind the url must be the same resource the key was from.
+    If the key has query variables then additionally all query variables must be supported by the keyed link for the key to match the keyed link exactly.

     The meaning of key variables **should** be as stable as the meaning of a rel attribute (never change them without updating the api major version!).
+    To introduce a new key format change the key variable names or add a versioned variable name to the key for matching.
+    Not all key variables must be used in the url template of a keyed link.
 ``data``
     Contains a single data object.